 Meet The Staff

-Fabiola Estrada, Program Assistant, is a native Guanajuatense, Fabiola is the daughter of one of CIEE's best, long-active host families so she has a keen first-hand understanding of CIEE students and the overall program (and over 6 years of experience of day-to- day contact with our students).
-Fabiola is tri-lingual (English, French, Spanish) and completed her undergraduate degree at the University of Guanajuato in International Business.
+Fabiola Estrada is a native Guanajuatense.
+Fabiola is the daughter of one of CIEE's best, long-active host families so she has a firsthand understanding of CIEE students and the overall program.
+She has over 6 years of experience of day-to-day contact with CIEE students.
+Fabiola is tri-lingual in English, French, and Spanish and completed her undergraduate degree at the University of Guanajuato in International Business.
 Fabiola has also participated in exchange and study programs in India, the U.S. and Italy, and has worked as a translator and coordinator for visiting artists with the International Cervantino Festival.
 Fabiola has a wealth of local contacts and knows absolutely everything about Guanajuato.

-Beth completed her undergraduate education at Fordham University at the Rose Hill Campus in Bronx, New York, majoring in Political Science.
-She received her MA in International Education from the SIT Graduate Institute (formerly School for International Training) in Brattleboro, VT.
+Beth West completed her undergraduate education at Fordham University at the Rose Hill Campus in Bronx, New York, majoring in political science.
+She received her M.A. in International Education from the SIT Graduate Institute (formerly School for International Training) in Brattleboro, VT.

 Beth brings significant and impressive experience with her, which includes work with the Fulbright program in Colombia, as Director of the Centro de Consejeria Educativa (EducationUSA Advising Center) in Colombia, and more recently as Director of Exchange Programs at the Prepa Ibero at the Universidad Iberoamericana in Mexico City.
 She also brings with her diverse experience in non-profit humanitarian aid program management, and international education.